 Community Cat Service

 The cost is $50 per cat.
 In order to create a sustainable program, we appreciate those who can pay for this service to do so.
-We understand that some community members cannot afford the full $50, but still want to help community cats.
+We understand that some community members cannot afford the $50 fee, but still want to help community cats.
 Thanks to the generous support of an anonymous donor, we are able to offer free TNRM (by appointment only) for those community members who need it.
 Please use the coupon code ThankYou when scheduling.

 All cats must arrive for their appointment in a humane trap.